serdimoa/charting/Widget-Methods.md

 ####addCustomCSSFile(url)
-1. `url`should be absolute or relative path to 'static` folder
+1. `url` should be absolute or relative path to 'static` folder

 This method was introduced in version `1.3`.
 Starting from `1.4` use [custom_css_url](https://github.com/tradingview/charting_library/wiki/Widget-Constructor#custom_css_url) instead.

+####applyOverrides(overrides)
+*Introduced in Charting Library 1.5*
+1. `overrides` is an object.
+It is the same as [overrides](https://github.com/tradingview/charting_library/wiki/Widget-Constructor#overrides) in Widget Constructor.

+This method applies overrides to properties without reloading the chart.

 #:chart: Trading Platform